GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 path by running the following command from the directory containing those files:

 ```
-gsutil -m cp adult.* gs://<BUCKET-NAME>/census/
+gcloud storage cp adult.* gs://<BUCKET-NAME>/census/
 ```

-You may have to create the bucket first - either using `gsutil mb gs://<BUCKET-NAME>` or through the [Cloud Console Storage browser](https://console.cloud.google.com/storage/browser).
+You may have to create the bucket first - either using `gcloud storage buckets create gs://<BUCKET-NAME>` or through the [Cloud Console Storage browser](https://console.cloud.google.com/storage/browser).